Hormone therapy for prostate cancer

-Prostate cancer usually depends on testosterone to grow.
+Prostate cancer usually depends on the hormone testosterone to grow.
 Hormone therapy blocks or lowers the amount of testosterone in the body.
-This can lower the risk of an early prostate cancer coming back when you have it with other treatments.
-Or it can shrink an advanced prostate cancer or slow its growth.
-You might have it alone or with other treatments such as radiotherapy.
+This can lower the risk of prostate cancer coming back when you have it with other treatments.

-There are different ways of having hormone therapy, including injections, tablets or surgery to remove your testicles (orchidectomy).
+There are different ways of having hormone therapy.
+This includes injections, tablets or surgery to remove your testicles (orchidectomy).

 Removing the testicles stop your body from making the hormone testosterone.
-It is a type of hormone therapy.
+It is a type of hormone therapy for prostate cancer.

-Learn how prostate cancer treatment such as hormone therapy and surgery can affect your hormones.
+Learn how hormone therapy for prostate cancer can affect the levels of your hormones.